 Having this girl who could kick anyone’s butt when it came to shooting, who loved and excelled in her craft, devoted her life to improve women’s lives, and became a legend as my namesake?

 Hell yeah, I’ll take the name!
 And instead of taking Annie, I took Oakley because I never heard anyone by the name before.

-The funny thing was that the only person who called me Oakley at the time was my host dad.
-(See a trend here?)
+And of course, the only person who called me “Oakley” at the time was my host dad.
+(I see a trend here!)

 It’s almost like “Madonna” or “Oprah”

-But then, because Oakley isn’t a common name, all of the sudden, it became my ONLY name, my trademark.
-You don’t ever have to ask “Which Oakley is that?”, and you don’t even need to know my last name because there is only one Oakley!
+Now, Oakley isn’t a common name.
+So, all of the sudden, it became my ONLY name, my trademark.
+You don’t ever have to ask “Which Oakley is that?”
+And you don’t even need to know my last name because there is only one Oakley.

-When I got to USC, I just threw Oakley in as my middle name.
+When I got to USC, I added Oakley as my middle name.
 All my school records and even on my diploma has Oakley in it.
-So when I got married, I decided to make the middle name legal.

 Most of the time, though, I shoot with a different instrument altogether.
-And I’m not too bad with it either.
+And I’m a lot better with it than with a gun.